airbytehq/airbyte/airbyte-integrations/connectors/destination-databricks/README.md

 ```

 #### Create credentials
-**If you are a community contributor**, you will need access to AWS S3 and Databricks cluster to run the integration tests:
+**If you are a community contributor**, you will need access to AWS S3, Azure blob storage, and Databricks cluster to run the integration tests:

 - Create a Databricks cluster.
 See [documentation](https://docs.databricks.com/clusters/create.html).
 - Create an S3 bucket.
 See [documentation](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys).
+- Create an Azure storage container.
-- Grant the Databricks cluster full access to the S3 bucket.
+- Grant the Databricks cluster full access to the S3 bucket and Azure container.
 Or mount it as Databricks File System (DBFS).
 See [documentation](https://docs.databricks.com/data/data-sources/aws/amazon-s3.html).
 - Place both Databricks and S3 credentials in `sample_secrets/config.json`, which conforms to the spec file in `src/main/resources/spec.json`.
+- Place both Databricks and Azure credentials in `sample_secrets/azure_config.json`, which conforms to the spec file in `src/main/resources/spec.json`.
 - Rename the directory from `sample_secrets` to `secrets`.
 - Note that the `secrets` directory is git-ignored by default, so there is no danger of accidentally checking in sensitive information.